curt-labs/API/README.md

 ---------

 ###[API Reference](https://github.com/curt-labs/API/tree/master/docs)
-Our API Reference can be fouund in the Docs folder.
+Our API Reference can be found in the Docs folder.
 Below you can see a summary of our most commonly used APIs.